Descon Ted's Testbed

 First flight:

 Three Estes D12-3s were used.
 Igniters were carefully selected, inserted, and individually tested for continuity.
-A clipwhip be used to connect a 12 v gel cel.
+A clipwhip was used to connect a 12 v gel cel.
 With some trepidation I pushed t' launch button.

 All in all, an excellent maiden flight!